StackAndHeap/motion-reveal-plugin/README.md

 motion-reveal-plugin
 ====================

-As a test for the Leap Motion controller SDK, we've created a plugin for Reveal.js which enables you to control your presentation with gestures.
+As a test for the Leap Motion controller SDK (https://www.leapmotion.com/), we've created a plugin for Reveal.js which enables you to control your presentation with gestures.

 Usage
 =====